nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

                 the gem mine, but make sure you stop when there are no minerals left.
             */
-            if ( /* There are more than 5 of the mineral remaining */ ) {
+            if ( /* 5kg, or more, of the mineral remaining? */ ) {
                 /*
-                    You can reference the `GemMine` variable here because it lives in an outer scope: e.g. GemMine[requestedMineral]
+                    You can reference the `GemMine` variable here because it lives in an outer scope: e.g. GemMine[requestedMineral].kilograms
                 */
             }

+            return {
+                "mineral": requestedMineral,
+                "amount": 0 // Change this to the correct amount }
         }
     }
 }

 /*
-    The SkupeManager variable represents the object with the `process` method on it.
+    The SkopeManager variable represents the object with the `process` method on it.
 */
-const SkupeManager = gemHiepSkupe()
+const SkopeManager = gemHeapSkope()

 /*
     Process the gems in any order you like until there none